-Lana Nusseibeh was appointed Ambassador and Permanent Representative of the United Arab Emirates to the United Nations in New York in September 2013.
+Ambassador Lana Zaki Nusseibeh presented her credentials as Ambassador and Permanent Representative of the United Arab Emirates to the United Nations in New York in September 2013.

-She previously co-facilitated the review process of the implementation of the outcomes of the World Summit on the Information Society (WSIS).
-She also serves as co-chair of the Friends of the Future of the UN (FFUN), an informal group of UN Permanent Representatives working to strengthen the UN’s capacity to deliver on its priority mandates.
+Ambassador Nusseibeh chairs the Friends of the Future of the UN, an informal group of UN Permanent Representatives working to strengthen the UN’s capacity to deliver on its priority mandates.